 The mummy

-You’ll even find a pre-Hispanic mummy.
-It was found on an archaeological site and provides an insight into the burial practices of the island’s ancient inhabitants.
+You’ll even find a pre-Hispanic mummy there.
+It was found at an archaeological site and provides insight into the burial practices of the island’s ancient inhabitants.

 The terrace